pacificclimate/docker-ncwms/README.md

      cp -r .ncWMS2/ deploy/
      ```
 1. Edit your copy of `tomcat/config.xml` as follows:
-   - Replace the password placeholder with the password for this instance.
+   - Replace the username and password placeholders with the desired values
+     for this instance.
 1. Edit your copy of `.env` as follows:
    - Change the value of `DEPLOY_DIR` to the deployment directory you created.
    - Change the value of `VERSION` to the version of `docker-ncwms` you wish to